inkandswitch/tiny-essay-editor/README.md

 ## Usage

-- Go to the root of this domain in your browser to make a new doc, or hit the New button.
+- If you visit the root domain the app will make a new doc.
+Or you can hit the New button.
-- The URL will update with a doc ID.
+- Once you have a doc, the URL will update with a doc ID.
 If you share that URL to another browser/device, it should sync live.
+Hold on to the URL if you want to come back to that doc!

 ## Feature set